rutkai/vindinium/README.md

 #### Optional reverse proxy

-Here's an exemple of nginx configuration:
+Here's an example of nginx configuration:

 ```
 server {